Combined braking system

-Legal issues
+Legal status

 In the United States, the law requires a motorcycle to have two separate braking systems, although there is no special requirement that the systems have separate controls.
 By contrast, a car is required to have only one braking system for dynamic braking (i.e. braking when moving), plus a separate parking brake.

 Since 2016, the EU requires CBS or anti-lock braking system (ABS) on all new scooters, motorcycles, tricycles, and quads below 125 cc.

 Since 1 April 2019, India requires CBS (or ABS) on all new two-wheelers below 125 cc.

 From 1 January 2024, Argentina will require CBS (or front wheel ABS) on all new on-road motorcycles between 50 and 250cc (or electric equivalents).

 Chile will require CBS (or ABS) on all new motorcycles from 50 cc to 149 cc or 4 kW to 11 kW from February 2026.

 From October 2025, Colombia will require CBS (or ABS) from 50 cc to 149 cc or 4 kW to 11 kW.

 From March 2027, Colombia will require CBS (or ABS) on all new motorcycles below 125 cc.